shrinix/shrinix.github.io/_portfolio/pr5-bank-loan-default-prediction.md

 ---
 title: "Bank Loan Default Prediction Using ML"
-excerpt: "This project uses Machine Learning models like RandomForest and XGBoost to predict bank loan defaults and uses algorithms like SMOTE (Synthetic Minority Oversampling Technique) to create a balanced dataset and hyperparameter tuning for improving model performance."
+excerpt: "The goal of this project is to predict bank loan defaults using ML  models like RandomForest and XGBoost."
 collection: portfolio
 ---